 Published on May 27th, 2015 | by Pro Wrestling Stories0

-Former WWE Women’s Champion VICTORIA (Lisa Marie Varon) on Her Hardcore Match with Trish Stratus, the WWE Locker Room, CM Punk and More
+Former WWE Women’s Champion VICTORIA Opens up about Her Hardcore Match against Trish Stratus, The Current WWE Locker Room, CM Punk, and more!

 Author: J Zarka